MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 | Nsplines       | i*2   | 2     | Number of splines in scan         |
 +----------------+-------+-------+-----------------------------------+

 Record length is fixed at 64 bytes.
-See :hops:`type_300` for more information.

 **type_301**

-Type 301 (delay polynomial coefficient) record format:
+Type 301 (delay polynomial coefficient) record format.
+See :hops:`type_301` for more information.

 +--------------+---------+-------+----------------------------------+
 | Field        | type    | bytes | Description                      |